lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

     }
 ```

-This pulls the viewController (the SUT) out of the storyboard.
+This code pulls the viewController (the SUT) out of the storyboard.
 Accessing the view causes the viewControllers `viewDidLoad()` to be called.
 Although the test  will compile, it crashes because there is no such storyboard.
 I create the storyboard, add a viewController of type `TransactionListViewController`,  add a tableView to it and create an outlet in the viewController.

 ```swift
     @IBOutlet fileprivate weak var tableView: UITableView!